Installing and using tmux on Ubuntu 20.04

 If you would like to name sessions for better workflow you can use this command here.
 Replacing session_name with a name that you would like.

-above you can see the newly created session name shells_session when using tmux ls
+tmux new -s session_nameabove you can see the newly created session name shells_session when using tmux ls

 Killing a session